Save 50% off everything with code CYBERMONDAY2025!

 Cock-a-Doodle Doo Little Red Hen Book Activity: Free Printable Picture Recipe for Strawberry Shortcake Snack

-Click on the picture above to download the free printable strawberry shortcake recipe.
+Visit the link in the picture above to get the free printable strawberry shortcake recipe.

 Keep the children away from any hot appliances such as a toaster oven or cupcake maker.